 - Severe dry eye

 - Severe allergies

 - Eyelids that do not close completely

-- Athletes who do not use eye protection during athletic activities
+- Failure to wear eye protection during athletic activities

 - Weakened immune system, such can be caused by HIV